Alyse Perez de Pedilla – 15th August 1355

 Because of his association with Alyse, Juan had been found a single room at Le Golfe, admittedly at the rear of the establishment.
 Alyse was pleased as the rear entrance offered a degree of anonymity which could never have been afforded by entry through the front foyer.

-The single room was somewhat crowded.
-Juan moved himself to a stool in a corned leaving centre stage to Piers de Windsor, who sat at a small table facing Alyse.
+The small single room was somewhat crowded.
+Juan moved himself to a stool in a corner leaving centre stage to Piers de Windsor, who sat at a small table facing Alyse.